sendbird/sendbird-calls-android/README.md

 ## Make a call
 Initiate a call by first preparing the `DialParams` call parameter object.
-This contains the intended callee’s user id, weather or not it is a video call, as well as a `CallOptions` object.  `CallOptions` is used to set the call’s initial configuration (e.g. muted/unmuted).
+This contains the intended callee’s user id, whether or not it is a video call, as well as a `CallOptions` object.  `CallOptions` is used to set the call’s initial configuration (e.g. muted/unmuted).
 Once prepared, the `DialParams` object is then passed into the `SendBirdCall.dial()` method to starting making a call.
 ```java
 DialParams params = new DialParams(CALLEE_ID);
 params.setVideoCall(true);